Interpretable bilinear attention network with domain adaptation improves drug-target prediction: Methods

 \textbf{Baselines.} We compare DrugBAN with the following five models on DTI prediction: (1) Two shallow machine learning methods, support vector machine (SVM) and random forest (RF) applied on the concatenated fingerprint ECFP4 and PSC features; (2) DeepConv-DTI \cite{Lee2019DeepConvDTIPO} that uses CNN and one global max-pooling layer to extract local patterns in protein sequence and a fully connected network to encode drug fingerprint ECFP4; (3) GraphDTA \cite{Nguyen2020GraphDTAPD} that models DTI using graph neural networks to encode drug molecular graph and CNN to encode protein sequence.
-The learned drug and protein representation vectors are combined with a simple concatenation; (4) MolTrans \cite{Huang2021MolTransMI}, a deep learning model adapting transformer architecture to encode drug and protein information, and a CNN-based interactive module to learn sub-structural interaction.
+The learned drug and protein representation vectors are combined with a simple concatenation.
+To adapt GraphDTA from the original regression task to a binary classification task, we follow the steps in earlier literature \cite{Chen2020TransformerCPIIC, Huang2021MolTransMI} to add a Sigmoid function in its last fully connected layer, and then optimize its parameters with a cross-entropy loss.
+(4) MolTrans \cite{Huang2021MolTransMI}, a deep learning model adapting transformer architecture to encode drug and protein information, and a CNN-based interactive module to learn sub-structural interaction.
 For the above deep DTI models, we follow the recommended model hyper-parameter settings described in their original papers.